Migration to Britain: inspirational musicians and their anthems

 Look closer at Freddie Mercury

 Freddie Mercury was the lead singer of the band Queen.
-He is shown in a dramatic Pose A particular position in which somebody stands or sits in order to be painted, drawn or photographed. on stage at the old Wembley Stadium, in 1986.
+He is shown in a dramatic Pose A particular position in which somebody stands or sits to have their portrait made. on stage at the old Wembley Stadium, in 1986.
 His birth name was Farrokh Bolsara.
 He was born in Zanzibar (now part of modern-day Tanzania), East Africa and was of Parsi-Indian heritage.
 He migrated to England in 1964 with his parents.

 The Wembley concert was part of a two-month-long tour of Britain and Europe.
 The last song of the concert was an Anthem A song that has a special importance for a country, an organisation or a particular group of people, and is played or sung on special occasions. that Mercury had written and the band released in 1977: ‘We are the Champions’.
 It is still often sung at sporting events to celebrate the winning team or player.